obhox/dataDesign/README.md

 ### Adding New Components

 1. Edit `lib/constants.ts` to add new component types to `COMPONENT_CATEGORIES`
-2. Update the `ALL_COMPONENTS` array with your new components
+2. Update the component library with your new system components
-3. Components support custom colors, icons, and properties
+3. Components support custom colors, icons, and technology specifications

 ### Modifying Sample Data

-Update the `SAMPLE_DATA` object in `lib/constants.ts` to create your own sample projects with custom parts and connections.
+Update the `SAMPLE_DATA` object in `lib/constants.ts` to create your own sample architectures with custom components and data flows.

 ### Extending AI Capabilities